romulus4444/Cloudy-Canvas/README.md

 A Discord bot for interfacing with the [Manebooru](https://manebooru.art/) imageboard.
 The discord server can be found at https://discord.gg/K4pq9AnN8F

 Written by Raymond Welch ([@Dr. Romulus#4444](https://github.com/romulus4444)) in C# using Discord.net.
-Special thanks to Ember Heartshine for hosting and HenBasket for testing.
+Special thanks to Ember Heartshine for hosting.

 I am currently only considering requests to add Cloudy Canvas to servers that I am in, but feel free to contact me on Discord about it.